 Graduate students, men and women, are eligible to apply for Graduate Residence Fellowships.
-The candidates selected to fill these positions will normally be assigned administrative and advisory positions in the residence halls.
+The candidates selected to fill these positions will normally be assigned administrative and advisory positions in the residence halls, although limited opportunities in other student services areas are available as well.
 Student Personnel Fellows have the opportunity to gain valuable experience in the areas of group advising, administration, personal advising and educational programming.
 Such positions are open to either married or single students who have been accepted for graduate work in any of the academic programs of the University of Vermont.
 Selection is based upon academic record, character, recommendations, and quality of related experiences.
 A personal interview is required.
-Graduate Resident Fellows receive a stipend of \$3200 plus a tuition scholarship covering a maximum of 9 credit hours per semester for a nine-month period.
+Graduate Residence Fellows receive a stipend of \$3200 plus a tuition scholarship covering a maximum of 9 credit hours per semester for a nine-month period.
 The award is renewable only once.
 Room and board is deducted from this stipend.
-Requests for applications and additional information should be addressed to Office of Residence Halls, Mansfield House.
-Applications received after March 1 will be considered only for unanticipated openings, Appointments will be announced on or about May 1.
+Requests for applications and additional information should be addressed to Office of Residential Life, Mansfield House.
+Applications received after March 1 will be considered only for unanticipated openings.
+Appointments will be announced on or about May 1.